 The following points are verified: the exactness of the implementation with respect to the description, the amount of operations saved using the fast algorithm, the amount of change in the transform matrices and the performance of the proposal in the BMS1.1 environment.

 It is reported that the numbers and description provided by the proponents are correct.
-The fast algorithm reduces the number of arithmetic operations by approximatively 60% compared to the direct matrix product, leading to 2%(AI) 4% (RA) and 4% (LDB) BMS1.1 encoding time reduction and 3-5% decoding time reduction.
+The fast algorithm reduces the number of arithmetic operations by approximatively 60% compared to the direct matrix product, leading to 2%(AI) 4% (RA) and 4% (LDB) BMS1.1 encoding time reduction and 6% (AI) and 3% (RA) decoding time reduction.
 The coding performance, through bdrate measurement, is merely not affected.

 Introduction